AdityaKr015/Free-Resources-for-AI-ML/README.md

 ### Model Optimization (The "Secret" to Smooth Demos)
 - Don't deploy raw training model file (.pt, .keras, .h5) directly.
 They are heavy and slow.
 I suggest always optimize your model first.
-- Export to ONNX: Use the ONNX (Open Neural Network Exchange) format to reduce inference latency by ~30-40%.
+- Export to ONNX: Use the ONNX (Open Neural Network Exchange) format to reduce inference latency.
 - Remove Dependencies: ONNX models run using onnxruntime, which is much lighter (200 MBs) than installing the full PyTorch or TensorFlow library (2-4 GBs) on your server.
 - Quantization: If your model is too large, export with half=True (FP16) to cut the file size in half with almost zero loss in accuracy.